d6lts/gradebook/README.txt

 	  3. Node Module:   create assignment content types
 	  4. 'admin gradebook'
       ii.
 Teachers:
-	  1. Create and access content . at least the assignment types
+	  1. 'create ...' - at least the assignment types.
+	  2. 'access gradebook'
-	  2. The module will permit them to set up, modify, and add to gradebooks created by the Gradebook administrator. iii.
+          3. The module will permit them to set up, modify, and add to gradebooks created by the Gradebook administrator according to their role. iii.
 Students:
-	  1. No additional permissions needed
+	  1. 'access gradebook'
-	  2. The module will make sure they can only see their own grades.
+          2. The module will make sure they can only see their own grades and files intended for them.

    d.
 As usual, the system administrator with User Id = 1 can do anything

-2. Go to Gradebook >> Settings and check the roles that will be used for Teachers and Students.
-On the same page you can designate the text to be used for an ungraded assignment (default is --), as well as the number of gradebooks to display on the page (default is 25).
+2. Go to Administer >> Gradebook >> Gradebooks >> Settings  (admin/gradebook/gradebook/settings) and check
+   the roles that will be used for Teachers and Students.
+You can also designate general gradebook settings, including permissions for students and teachers to attach files to grades, the text to be used for an ungraded assignment (default is --), as well as the number of gradebooks to display on the gradebook list page (default is 25), and the number of grades to display on the gradebook page.

 3. If you haven't already set up a new content type for assignments, you probably will want to do that next.
 The Gradebook module will add two fields to these assignment pages (One